 - Please note: We are working closely with J-PAL to provide a single robust system; however, this will take some time to achieve

 - The Global Human Resources Department manages the setup and benefits enrollment for all U.S.-paid staff

-- It is requested that Country Program Management provide the Global Human Resources Department with at least two weeks of lead time before hiring a candidate (or intern) for appropriate coordination and communication, receipt, and comprehension of key documents
+- It is requested that Country Program Management provide the Global Human Resources Department with at least two weeks of lead time before hiring a candidate (or student volunteer) for appropriate coordination and communication, receipt, and comprehension of key documents

 - Researchers should coordinate and confirm staffing requirements and planning in advance of this internal deadline to ensure appropriate set-up and support